Don’t panic, I’m not ill. That’s a big smile on my face in the photo and I’m enjoying a fabulous Vitamin Infusion at Central Healthcare in Newcastle.

 Because of their bespoke nature and wide ranging benefits, Vitamin Infusions are ideal for people from so many different walks of life to businessmen and women who are time poor and simply cannot afford to be off work ill, through to athletes who want to make sure they’re in the best condition possible.

-They’re also used by cancer patients to help to improve their quality of life and ease symptoms/side effects of the disease and medication.
+They’re also used by cancer patients as they may help to improve their quality of life and ease symptoms/side effects of the disease and medication.
 Some some studies have shown that very high levels of Vitamin C may help to slow the growth and spread of some types of cancers; you can read more about this here.

 In the North East, Vitamin Infusions are available at Central Healthcare in Newcastle.
 They are a nurse led clinic who specialise in colonic irrigation and detoxification.